mbabiuc/scicompmu/README.md

 # scicompmu
-Repository to host material used for the the Scientific Computing course at MU, Spring 2022.
+Repository to host material related to Scientific Computing work at Marshal University, Spring 2022.